rust-lang/rfcs/text/0000-target-tier-policy.md

 level of support.

 Each tier builds on all the requirements from the previous tier, unless overridden by a stronger requirement.
-Tier 2 and tier 1 also provide additional requirements to be met if supplying host tools for the target; a target at tier 2 or tier 1 is not required to supply host tools, but if it does, it must meet the corresponding additional requirements for host tools.
+Targets at tier 2 and tier 1 may also provide *host tools* (such as `rustc` and `cargo`); each of those tiers includes a set of supplementary requirements that must be met if supplying host tools for the target.
+A target at tier 2 or tier 1 is not required to supply host tools, but if it does, it must meet the corresponding additional requirements for host tools.

 The policy for each tier also documents the Rust governance teams that must approve the addition of any target at that tier.
 Those teams are responsible